"...stories birling through my mind..."

 I've always been captivated by languages.
 At the age of four, I heard the resonant words, “L’Irlande, douze points, “La Royaume Uni, nul point,” and I was intrigued.
 Decoding the Eurovision Song contest scoring system soon became an annual quest.

-The dalliance with German ended after GCSE, but French was a life-long love affair that would ultimately lead to the fictional French exchange in my first published novel, Snugville Street.
+The dalliance with German ended after GCSE, but French was a life-long love affair that would ultimately lead to a Masters and the fictional French exchange in my first published novel, Snugville Street.

-The EU was said to be the key that would open doors for all of us working class children in Larne in the 1980s and 1990s, and it was true: languages and an EU passport allowed me to compete for jobs that were inaccessible to my parent's generation.
+The EU was said to be the key that would open doors for all of us working class children in Larne in the 1980s and 1990s, and it was true to a point: languages and an EU passport allowed me to live abroad and to compete for jobs that were inaccessible to my parents' generation.

 After years of travelling, however, I realised that it doesn't matter which language you learn because one language almost always leads to another.
-In the Netherlands, it never occurred to me that there were limited possibilities for the use of Dutch in the international arena.
-Dutch people tended to reply to me in English, but by learning the local language, I was conveying the following message: I respect you.
+During a three year stint working in the Netherlands, it never occurred to me that there were limited possibilities for the use of Dutch in the international arena.
+Dutch people tended to reply to me in English, but by learning the local language, I was conveying a message of respect.

 Learning a language is also useful in the development of English language skills.
 JK Rowling may have made her living from writing in English, but she studied French at university and that linguistic knowledge is sure to have played a part in the beautiful grammatical flow of her work.

 (It may also have come in handy when picking up the Légion d'Honneur.)